discolabs/custard-js/README.md

 A typical setup for us would follow these steps:

 1. Add the library to our theme (`yarn add @discolabs/custard-js`);
-2. Create a Webpack configuration to compile a `checkout-custom.min.js` file into the theme's `assets` directory;
+2. Create a Webpack configuration to compile a `checkout-custom.min.js` file into the theme's `assets` directory (please review the Troubleshooting section below for a common Webpack gotcha);
 3. Create a `checkout-custom` directory within our Javascript sources, add an `index.js` file and individual module files for each checkout customisation;
 4. Ensure checkout customisations are enabled on our target store, and that we include a `checkout-custom.liquid` snippet in the head of our `layout/checkout.liquid` file.